1956 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents countries that participated in the equestrian events in Stockholm, but did not attend the games in Melbourne due to boycott and did not win medals.

+represents entities that did not participate at the 1956 Summer Olympics.

 The 1956 Summer Olympics, officially known as the Games of the XVI Olympiad, and officially branded as Melbourne 1956, were an international multi-sport event held from 22 November to 8 December in Melbourne, Australia, with the equestrian events being held from 10 to 17 June 1956 in Stockholm, Sweden, due to Australian quarantine regulations that required a six-month pre-shipment quarantine on horses.
 Medals awarded in these cities bore different designs.
 A total of 3,314 athletes (Note: A total of 3,155 athletes participated in Melbourne and 159 athletes in Stockholm.) representing 72 National Olympic Committees (NOCs) participated, which was a record for the most NOCs at a single Olympics at the time.
 This figure included first-time entrants Cambodia, Ethiopia, Fiji, Kenya, Liberia, Malaya, North Borneo, and Uganda.
 The games featured 151 events (Note: There were 145 events held in Melbourne and 6 events in Stockholm.) in 17 sports across 23 disciplines.

 The 1956 Summer Games were the first to be held in the Southern Hemisphere and Oceania, and the first games to hold events in two different countries, continents, and seasons.
 Multiple boycotts were enacted by nine teams against the games, though five of them competed in the equestrian events.
 (Note: Cambodia, Egypt, the Netherlands, Spain, and Switzerland) Egypt, Iraq, and Lebanon boycotted the games in response to the Suez Crisis.
-Cambodia, Liechtenstein, the Netherlands, Spain, and Switzerland boycotted the games in response to the Hungarian Uprising, when the Soviet Union invaded the country.
-China continued its boycott of the games, which began in 1952 and lasted until 1980, over the participation of Taiwan.
+Cambodia, Liechtenstein, the Netherlands, Spain, and Switzerland boycotted the games in response to the Hungarian Revolution, during which the Soviet Union invaded the country.
+China continued its boycott of the games, which began in 1952 and lasted until 1984, over the participation of Taiwan.

 Athletes representing 38 NOCs received at least one medal, and 25 NOCs won at least one gold medal.
 The Soviet Union won the most gold medals and the most overall medals, with 37 and 98 respectively.
 Iran and Bulgaria won their first Olympic gold medals.
 The Bahamas, Iceland, and Pakistan won their first Olympic medals.

 Gymnast Ágnes Keleti of Hungary was the most successful competitor of the games, winning four gold medals and two silver medals for a total of six medals.
 Gymnast Larisa Latynina of the Soviet Union tied with Keleti for the most gold and overall medals for a competitor at the games, winning six medals with four gold medals, one silver medal, and one bronze medal.